-The chart below shows the ratio of debtors to the outstanding portfolio as at 31 December 2015.
-The Group's core business remains the Public Administration entities segment.
+The chart opposite shows the ratio of debtors to the outstanding portfolio as at 31 December 2015.
+The Bank's core business remains the segment of the Public Administration.

-The Group works through both direct assignments by companies and within the framework of regional agreements for restructuring or re-organising public entity debts.
+The Bank works through both direct disposals by companies and within the framework of regional agreements for restructuring or re-organising public entity debts.
 These operations include traditional factoring agreements, as well as reverse factoring agreements with highly reliable public entities which are seeking to use factoring with their suppliers in their role as debtors.